jagrafft/vision/docs/whitepaper/src/whitepaper.md

 ## References
 [^cite]: **THIS NEEDS A CITATION!!**
+[^chaos-engineering]: For Netflix, understanding the fail points of their system became so difficult they introduced a testing method called Chaos Engineering which involves delibeately crashing their production servers, sometimes under peak loads.
+See https://medium.com/netflix-techblog/tagged/chaos-engineering
+[^ffmpeg-dominance]: Though other AV utilities are available FFmpeg is mature, performant, and free and open-source, making it a very popular choice.
+The author is not aware of any simulation data services that use an alternate AV utility.
 [^h26-patent-license-terms]: See https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding#Patent_license_terms
 [^hevc-advance]: https://www.hevcadvance.com/
 [^high-fidelity-comment]: Consider that in 2003, access to a mannequin such as SimMan (now SimMan Classic) *was the definition of* a "high fidelity" simulation program.
 Ten years later, a properly equipped program owns *one or more* "high fidelity" mannequins--such as Laerdal's SimMan3G, CAE's iStan, or Guamard's HAL--several "mid"- and "low"- fidelity mannequins, dedicated simulation space, and an AV system able to capture at least one room.